Bladder Cancer

 The stage of the bladder cancer tells you and your health care team how far the cancer has spread.
 Bladder cancer can be non muscle invasive (Stages 0-1) or muscle invasive (Stages 2-4).

-Non-muscle invasive bladder cancer is when the tumor(s) have not spread into the bladder muscle.
+The tumor(s) have not spread into the bladder muscle.
 It is the most common form of bladder cancer.
-Three out of 4 patients diagnosed with bladder cancer have non-muscle invasive cancer.
+3 out of 4 patients diagnosed with bladder cancer have non-muscle invasive cancer.
 These tumors are Stage 0 (which can be further divided into stage 0a and stage 0is/Tis) or Stage 1 bladder cancer.

 Also called Stage Ta or papillary tumors, these tumors are commonly found on a small area of tissue.
 Like other bladder cancers, it often returns, but it has a lower risk of spreading to the muscle after treatment.